 The high antioxidant content in pumpkins could therefore be associated with a lower risk of developing certain diseases, such as heart disease and cancer.

 Pumpkins are also one of the best sources of the antioxidant beta-carotene.
 Not only does this give pumpkins their vivid orange colour, but it’s also converted into vitamin A which is essential for good vision, our immune system and even heart and lung function.

 Pumpkins also contain vitamins C and E, antioxidants that are known to strengthen our immune systems.
 In addition, vitamin C is important for wound healing and helping the body build collagen – a fibrous protein used in our connective tissues – including our bones, muscles and even blood.
 Vitamin E on the other hand is good for preventing clots from forming and may also be good for our skin, hair and nails.

 2. They’re full of important minerals

 Iron of course is important in helping our red blood cells carry oxygen from the lungs to tissues around the body.
 It also helps to keep our muscles and connective tissues healthy.
 Iron helps to preserve many vital functions in the body including energy and focus, gastrointestinal processes, the immune system, regulation of temperature and growth and neurological development.

 Folate, also known as vitamin B9, is an essential nutrient that supports the formation of DNA and RNA.
 This is why it’s particularly important during pregnancy, infancy and adolescence.
 Low levels of folate are associated with an increased risk of several health conditions, including birth defects and cardiovascular disease.
-Research also shows that folate is linked to a reduce risk of pancreatic, oesophagal and colorectal cancer.
+Research also shows that folate is linked to a reduce risk of pancreatic, oesophageal and colorectal cancer.

 It should be noted that pumpkins are high in potassium, too, so patients on dialysis will need to limit their intake.